Inflectra/rapise-documentation/docs/Libraries/Spira.md

-Summary: Use SpiraApi object to communicate with Spira during playback of tests.
+Summary: Use Spira object to communicate with Spira during playback of tests.
 With Spira object you may do such things as launching a test set and creating an incident.
 Requires Rapise 7.2+

 # Spira

-Use SpiraApi object to communicate with Spira during playback of tests.
+Use Spira object to communicate with Spira during playback of tests.
 With Spira object you may do such things as launching a test set and creating an incident.
 Requires Rapise 7.2+